A Parallelized Bayesian Approach To Accelerated Gravitational-Wave Background Characterization: Conclusions

 There are several further applications that are straightforward when tackled with the FL technique but which would otherwise be challenging using conventional sampling with the PTA likelihood.
 For example, in almost all PTA analyses the white-noise characteristics of each pulsar are held fixed at values previously found in single-pulsar noise characterization.
 The reasons for this are that the likelihood calculation is slowed down when sampling white-noise characteristics, and there can be many white-noise parameters per pulsar that lead to a greatly expanded parameter dimensionality.
 However since the FL technique is parallelized over pulsars, likelihood speed and sampling efficiency remain well within reasonable levels, thereby allowing the uncertainties in these white-noise characteristics to be propagated into the final GWB results.
 An extension of this concept is that bespoke noise models that account for e.g., additional chromatic influences, can be constructed for each pulsar in parallel, then trivially combined in post-processing to deliver PTA GWB constraints.
 Performing this same kind of analysis in a full PTA likelihood analysis is fraught with speed and sampling limitations.

 The implementation of the FL technique introduced here does have some caveats that we plan to generalize in forthcoming work.
 Most important is that the spectrum of the GWB is assumed to be a power-law with a fixed spectral index, and parametrized only by its amplitude.
 Alternatively, we can model the GWB's spectrum in each pulsar with a free parameter in each frequency bin.
 Provided that the recovered joint posterior of this Bayesian periodogram from each pulsar can be represented with high fidelity (using e.g., optimized kernel density estimators), these then act as sufficient statistics for more generalized PTA spectral characterization of the GWB beyond the power-law assumption.
+With an optimally-tuned MCMC algorithm to sample the per-frequency spectral posteriors of each pulsar, this approach should be as fast and trivially parallelizable as the techniques presented in this paper.
+No significant additional computational time is required beyond the single-pulsar noise analyses that are already performed.
+This approach is currently being developed.
 The farthest we could push this FL concept would be to also recover the Fourier coefficients of the modeled GWB signal in each pulsar.
 By retaining phase information from the pulsar time-series in the form of the Fourier coefficients, we would regain the ability to perform Bayesian cross-correlation analyses, yet with a highly compressed representation of the original data.
 The end goal is that the PTA GWB analysis framework would be future-proofed against the torrent of data from ongoing observation campaigns as well as newly discovered pulsars.